Manual webhook signature verification

 You can get the expected signature of the webhook by computing the HMAC of the event request body using the SHA256 algorithm, using the webhook’s secret token as the key.

 A webhook event is valid if the signature from the header is equal to the expected signature you compute for it.
-Make sure to decode the signature from the header from hexadecimal format before comparing.
+Make sure signatures are both in binary, or both in hexadecimal, before comparing.

 You should use a constant time equality function to prevent timing attacks.
 A timing attack is where a malicious user measures the small time differences taken to compare the signatures over many requests, to eventually work out the expected signature for a webhook event.
 A constant time equality function prevents this by always taking the same amount of time when comparing strings of a particular length.